Bluehawk8908/SquadLeaders/README.md

 # Squad Leaders
-A mod for Gunner Heat PC! that cosmetically distinguishes squad/section leaders from other infantry
+A mod for Gunner Heat PC! that cosmetically distinguishes platoon leaders and squad/section leaders from other infantry

 **Installation**
 Requires MelonLoader, intended for version 0.6.1.